What is Disability History Month and why do we need one?

 2010- The Equality Act is passed which bans direct or indirect discrimination or harassment in employment or provision of goods and services.
 Disability is one of nine protected characteristics along with sexuality, race, gender, age, religion, marriage or civil partnership, pregnancy and sexual orientation.

 Interested in our history?
-Read more about the Disability Discrimination Act by clicking this link
+Read our Disability Discrimination Act blog.